Avaya: Acquisitions and partnerships

 Since 2001, Avaya has sold and acquired several companies.
 Through Nortel's bankruptcy proceedings, assets related to their Enterprise Voice and Data business units were auctioned.
 Avaya placed a $900 million bid, and was announced as the winner of the assets on September 14, 2009.
 In 1985, Performance Engineering Corporation (later PEC Solutions) was formed to offer technology services to government customers.
 On June 6, 2005, Nortel acquired PEC Solutions to form Nortel PEC Solutions.
 On January 18, 2006, Nortel PEC Solutions was renamed Nortel Government Solutions.
 On December 21, 2009, Avaya acquired Nortel's government business as part of the company's assets sale.

 In October 2019, Avaya entered into a strategic partnership with RingCentral and together, introduced a new unified communications as a service solution called Avaya Cloud Office ("ACO").
 RingCentral also contributed $500 million to be the exclusive provider of the new Avaya UCaaS offering.

-Locations and customers

 Avaya's headquarters are at 350 Mt.
 Kemble Avenue, Morristown, New Jersey 07960 US.
-In 2020, the company had a presence in approximately 190 countries.

-The company claims that its cloud services are utilized by over 90% of the Fortune 100 organizations.
-Avaya enterprise customers include Apple, AT&T, Dell, CVS Health, as well as government organizations.

 Avaya sponsors the IAUG users' group and training programs for IT professional certification in the use of Avaya's products.

-Avaya provides business related equipment for its customers such as cameras, collaboration units, conference phones, headsets, IP phones, room systems, Vantage, and wireless handsets.
-These devices are compatible with various options for the three services provided to its customers as Avaya Cloud Office, Avaya Spaces, and Avaya UCaaS.